What is Group Private Medical Insurance?

 Yes we can provide terms for Small Business Health Insurance and will not charge a fee.

-✔ How do you buy Small Business Health Insurance?
+✔ How can I buy Small Business Health Insurance?

-Hooray Health & Protection will provide a free comparison of all the Business Health Insurance companies in the market.
+Just set up a free consultation.
+Hooray Health & Protection will then provide a comparison of all the Business Health Insurance companies in the market, as well as recommendations for your business.

 ✔ Is Small Business Health Insurance Cheaper than Individual?

-In nearly all cases Business Health Insurance will be cheaper compared to numerous individual policies as you will benefit from group pricing and will save money claiming the premiums as a business expense.
+In nearly all cases, Business Health Insurance will be cheaper compared to numerous individual policies.
+This is because you will benefit from group pricing and save money claiming the premiums as a business expense.

 ✔ Can Businesses deduct Health Insurance Premiums?

 Business Health Insurance is usually classed as a business expenditure on which the company can receive tax relief on the premiums.
-We always advise discussing with your accountant before making a decision.
+Of course, we always advise discussing with your accountant before making a decision.

 ✔ Is Business Health Insurance for Employees or Employers?